St. Louis

 Questions to ask a Construction Site Injury Attorney in St. Louis:

-Numerous parties can be involved when an injury occurs on a job site.
-These might include, for example, the general contractor, subcontractor, site owner, tool manufacturer, co-worker, or other parties.
-Several tort theories of liability may also apply, including negligence and strict product liability.
+Numerous parties can be responsible for a job site injury, including another subcontractor, site owner, tool manufacturer or other third party.
+Several tort theories of liability, or causes of action, may also apply, including negligence and strict product liability.

 Get Your Free Consultation